Barcelona Architecture Walking Tour With Casa Batlló Upgrade

 Tour ending point

-The walking portion of the tour is approximately 1.5 miles.
+The walking portion of the tour is about 2 miles.
 If mobility is an issue, please arrange for a private tour.

 We understand plans change.
 You can always change your tour 24 hours or more before you tour.
 We offer a 100% refund up to 24 hours prior to your tour start time.
 Within 24 hours of your tour, we would have incurred hard costs and therefore cannot allow rescheduling or cancellation without costs.